grab/engineering-blog/_posts/2019-05-06-preventing-pipeline-calls-from-crashing-redis-clusters.md

         Err   error
 }
 ```
 Instead of returning nil or an error message when `err != nil`, we could check for errors for each result so successful queries are not affected.
-This might have minimized the outage’s business impact.
+This might have minimised the outage’s business impact.

 ## Go Redis Cluster Library